emmahewson/mp1_batala_bangor/README.md

 <img src="assets/images/readme/val-perf-404-1.webp">
 </details>

-Whilst the scores were high I was able to make the following improvements based on the results.
+Whilst the scores were high I wanted to make the following improvements based on the results and suggestions to make sure that the site performed as well as it could
 * further optimised the images on the site by converting them to webp and resizing where relevant
 * adding `height` and `width` attributes to the images to avoid large layout shifts when loading
-* added a `<meta>` description to the pages.
-This raised my SEO score to 100 for all pages
+* added a `<meta>` description to the pages
 * removed unused font weights from the CSS `@import` code
 * increased the contrast in the non-active nav links by increasing the opacity (to make them easier to read)